-FPPE Process
+FPPE Processes

-VHA requires that all LIPs new to the facility have FPPEs completed and documented in the practitioner's profile and reported to an appropriate Medical Staff committee for consideration in the recommendation to continue initially granted privileges.
-The process involves the evaluation of privilege-specific competence of the practitioner who has no previously documented evidence of competently performing the requested privileges.
-FPPEs may include periodic chart review, direct observation, monitoring of diagnostic and treatment techniques, or discussion with other individuals involved in the care of patients.
+VHA requires that all LIPs new to the facility have FPPEs completed and documented in the practitioner's provider profile and reported to an appropriate committee of the Medical Staff.
+44 The process involves the evaluation of privilege-specific competence of the practitioner new to the Facility; this may include chart review, direct observation, monitoring of diagnostic and treatment techniques, or discussion with other individuals involved in the care of patients.